o3de/o3de.org/content/blog/posts/writing-custom-feedback-effects.md

 }
 ```

 The result of adding this state is to apply the tint effect pass to everything in the viewport.
-This state is always on and so not particularly useful, and the result is not terribly exciting:
+This state is always on but in further steps we will implement the logic to be more selective with what we shade:

 {{< image-width src="/images/blog/writing-custom-effects-emvf/image1.png" width="100%" alt="Step 1: Tint Pass" >}}